eth-sri/eran/README.md

 Experimental Results
 --------------
 We ran our experiments for the feedforward networks on a 3.3 GHz 10 core Intel i9-7900X Skylake CPU with a main memory of 64 GB whereas our experiments for the convolutional networks were run on a 2.6 GHz 14 core Intel Xeon CPU E5-2690 with 512 GB of main memory.
-We first compare the precision and performance of DeepZ and DeepPoly vs [Fast-Lin](https://github.com/huanzhang12/CertifiedReLURobustness) on the MNIST $`6 \times 100`$ network in single threaded mode.
+We first compare the precision and performance of DeepZ and DeepPoly vs [Fast-Lin](https://github.com/huanzhang12/CertifiedReLURobustness) on the MNIST 6x100 network in single threaded mode.
 It can be seen that DeepZ has the same precision as Fast-Lin whereas DeepPoly is more precise while also being faster.

 ![High Level](https://files.sri.inf.ethz.ch/eran/plots/mnist_6_100.png)